gu-dsan6725/final-project/Data_engineering_agent.md

 ### **Why This Project Matters?**

 This project demonstrates the potential of **GenAI in automating complex data engineering workflows**, reducing manual effort, and enabling AI-driven **data pipeline orchestration**.
-It combines **LLMs, synthetic data, and cloud-based data processing**, making it an ideal hands-on project for graduate students exploring **Applied Generative AI** in real-world scenarios. 🚀